adhithyakrishna/adhithyakrishna.github.io/content/en/tech/golang/Functiontypes.md

 }
 ```

-If we observe, we can note that the function argument as well the return type matches the variable we declared above.
-Now we can pass validator as an argument to different functions and execute them.
-Below is an example.
+If we observe, the function arguments and return types match the `validator` type we declared above.
+Now we can pass `validator` as an argument to different functions and execute them.
+Below is an example:

 ```Go
 func runUserValidations(user *User, fns ...validator) error {